 Here’s the blog article by Neil Patel where he is talking about pop-ups.

 4. A MINI OR MODIFIED VERSION OF A SALES PAGE

-At this point, your homepage has all of the necessary features for a kick ass layout, but your visitors need to see a little bit more once they scroll down a bit.
+At this point, your homepage has all of the necessary features for a strategic layout, but your visitors need to see a little bit more once they scroll down a bit.

 In this area of your home page, you can add some copy that dives a little deeper into what your business has to offer.
 This is where you can position yourself as an expert in your niche.

 This section of your homepage is where you can let your brand’s personality really shine.
 Use this space to show off your brand’s voice.
 Speak directly to your ideal client here.

 You don’t need to write tons of copy here; just enough to keep visitors scrolling a bit more.

 Not sure what to talk about?
 Here are some suggestions: